facebook/react-native-website/website/blog/2022-03-15-an-update-on-the-new-architecture-rollout.md

 ### The 3rd-party Libraries Ecosystem

-We could not migrate to the New Architecture without the full support of **3rd-party libraries author & maintainers**.
+The community won't be able to migrate to the New Architecture without the full support of **3rd-party libraries author & maintainers**.

 We understand how this can be a tedious process, and we understand the importance of supporting users on **both** old and New Architecture.
 Over the next months, we will focus on supporting our library developers to help them migrate over.